pslucas0212/AWS-Technology/README.md

   - EC2 Instance Connect (EIC).
 EIC allows you to use IAM policies to control SSH access to your instances, removing the need to manage SSH keys.
   - AWS Systems Manager - Systems Manager allows you to manage your EC2 instances via a web browser or the AWS CLI.
 - Lambda - Lambda is a serverless compute service that lets you run code without managing servers.
+  - Author application code called functions
     - Supports popular programming languages: Java, GO, PowerShell, Node.
 JS, C#, Python, and Ruby
-  - Scales automaticall
+  - Scales automatically
+  - Serverless means you don't worry about managing servers like EC2 instances
   - Executes code in response to events
   - 15 minute timeout
   - Pricing Modle